ballerina-platform/ballerina-dev-website/learn/user-guide/observing-ballerina-code.md

 ballerina.observe. reporterBufferSize | Queue size of the Jaeger client. | 2000 | Any positive integer value.

 ### Setting Up the External Systems for Tracing
-We could configure Ballerina to support distributed tracing with Jaeger.
-This section focuses on configuring the Jaeger with Docker as a quick installation.
+You can configure Ballerina to support distributed tracing with Jaeger.
+This section focuses on configuring Jaeger with Docker as a quick installation.

 #### Setting Up the Jaeger Server
-There are many possible ways to deploy Jaeger and you can find more information on this [link](https://www.jaegertracing.io/docs/deployment/).
-Here we focus on all in one deployment with Docker.
+There are many possible ways to deploy Jaeger.
+For more information, see [Deployment](https://www.jaegertracing.io/docs/deployment/).
+This focuses on an all-in-one deployment with Docker.

 1. Install Jaeger via Docker and start the Docker container by executing command below.